LuryannC/Flight_Prices/README.md

 The results are stored in ```./Flight_Prices/data/(filename).xlxs```

-# How long it takes to get the details
+# How long it takes to get the data

 The bot was defined to take 1min to get the data and output it into a file.
 It was set this way due the website protection against bot, as once deteceted it will bring the captcha every time an element is clicked and soft lock your IP for a few minutes.